ptsefton/chordprobook/README.md

 optional arguments:
   -h, --help            show this help message and exit -a, --alphabetically  Sort songs alphabetically
-  -g GRIDS, --grids GRIDS
+  -i INSTRUMENT, --instrument INSTRUMENT
-                        Show chord grids for the given tuning, supported tunings so far are GCEA for uke or EADGBE for guitar -k, --keep-order      Preserve song order for playing as a setlist (inserts blank pages to keep multi page songs on facing pages --a4                  Format for printing (web page output)
+                        Show chord grids for the given instrument.
+Eg --instrument "Soprano Ukulele" --instruments         chord grids for the given instrument, then quit use any of the names or aliases listed under AKA -k, --keep-order      Preserve song order for playing as a setlist (inserts blank pages to keep multi page songs on facing pages --a4                  Format for printing (web page output)